Edwin C. Nevis

-Edwin C. Nevis (May 20, 1926, Brooklyn, New York – May 20, 2011, Wellfleet, Massachusetts) was a gestalt therapist who identified Maslow's hierarchy of needs as culturally relative and formulated a hierarchy of needs for Chinese culture and a mode of classifying hierarchies of needs in different cultures.
+Edwin C. Nevis (May 20, 1926 – May 20, 2011) was an American gestalt therapist who identified Maslow's hierarchy of needs as culturally relative and formulated a hierarchy of needs for Chinese culture and a mode of classifying hierarchies of needs in different cultures.
 He co-founded the Gestalt Institute of Cleveland and founded the Gestalt International Study Center, and was a faculty member in management at the MIT Sloan School of Management.

 Life and career

-Nevis was born in Brooklyn on May 20, 1926.
+Nevis was born in Brooklyn, New York on May 20, 1926.
 He earned an undergraduate degree from City College of New York, a Master's from Columbia University, and a Ph.D. from Western Reserve University.

 Nevis taught at the MIT Sloan School of Management for almost 17 years; he directed the Program for Senior Executives.
 In 1956 he was one of the founders of the Gestalt Institute of Cleveland; he was its president until 1973 and created its Organizational & System Development and International OSD programs.
 In 1979 he and his wife, Sonia M. Nevis, founded the Gestalt International Study Center in Wellfleet, Massachusetts; he was its president until 2007.

-He died of lymphoma in Wellfleet on May 20, 2011, his 85th birthday.
+Nevis died of lymphoma in Wellfleet, Massachusetts on May 20, 2011, his 85th birthday.